- What is an inactive subscriber?

 Let’s jump into each category and include examples of email activation campaigns.

 These email activation strategies will only work if your subscribers have opted in to receive marketing communications from your company.
 Make sure you check this before you send out any campaign and that you are compliant with the terms of GDPR.

 1. Early activation (0-90 days)

 As they say, you only get one chance to make a first impression.
-As soon as a new email subscriber sign ups – for example, through an opt-in form on the website, you should engage with them immediately.
+As soon as a new email subscriber sign ups - for example, through a web form on your site, you should engage with them immediately.

 One way of doing this is by sending a thank you email.